wfarah/wfarah.github.io/pages/contact.md

 title               : "Contact"
 meta_title          : "Contact and use our contact form" subheadline         : ""
-teaser              : "Do you with to get in touch with me?" permalink           : "/contact/"
+teaser              : "Do you wish to get in touch with me?" permalink           : "/contact/"
 ---
 # Email: